What's On This Page:

 Collision coverage is ideal if you are looking to protect your car against accident-related damages.
 It comes in handy when you are on the wrong.
 In an accident, someone is always at fault, and that person could be you.

-Here are few facts about collision coverage as compared to comprehensive coverage.
+Here are a few facts about collision coverage as compared to comprehensive coverage.

 - Collision coverage is only permitted if you have basic liability coverage.